 The weather in NYC can be quite unpredictable, but it’s known for cold winters and hot, muggy summers.
 January is typically the coldest month, with an average high of 39 degrees.
 July is the hottest month, with an average high of 85 degrees.
 The city usually totals about 121 days of precipitation a year—so it’s best to get those Plan Bs in place if you’re planning an outdoor wedding.

 NYC isn’t in a very active hurricane zone, but hurricanes and tropical storms have hit the area in the past—usually in the late summer and early fall.
 And of course, the area has seen its share of blizzards in the wintertime.
-While major natural disasters aren’t something to necessarily worry about when getting married in NYC, you should be mindful of the potential.
+While major natural disasters aren’t something to necessarily worry about when considering how to get married in NYC, you should be mindful of the potential.

 Getting married in NYC?
 You’re in luck!
 Whether you’re getting married in Manhattan, Queens, Brooklyn, the Bronx, or Staten Island, there are so many amazing New York wedding venues and event spaces for every couple and style.
 From restaurants that host ceremonies and receptions to outdoor spaces with views of the Hudson River, small and intimate venues to huge and grand locations, you’re sure to find a venue you’ll love.
 For couples looking specifically at Brooklyn wedding venues, you'll love the variety in choosing from rooftop wedding venues, waterfront venues overlooking the East River, small venues for intimate celebrations, and catering halls with lots of in-house services.